 The outer cardboard box can go in the recycling bin afterwards.
 In most cases the mesh can too since it is metal though as every local council has differing rules on metal you might want to ask first.
-The last time we checked, the metal has no value in terms of scrap, but if you know any different, please let us know and we will update this page accordingly.
+The last time I checked, the metal has no value in terms of scrap, but if you know any different, please let me know and I will update this page accordingly.

 When to unpack and implications on storage

-Full storage limits for 1.3G and 1.4G fireworks can be found in our Safe Fireworks Storage article.
+Full storage limits for 1.3G and 1.4G fireworks can be found in my Safe Fireworks Storage article.